Unicode Style Gallery

 Tune the weirdness

-Use the intensity slider when you want more distortion, and keep Favor Readable on when the result from our weird text generator still needs to work in casual chat apps.
+Use the intensity slider when you want more distortion, and keep Favor Readable on when the result still needs to work in casual chat apps.

 Browse the style rows